raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 We want to catenate two deterministic finite-state recognizers, and wind up with a deterministic finite-state recognizer.
 Why?
 From a theoretical perspective, nondeterministic finite-state recognizers are easier to reason about.
 They're always doing exactly one thing.

-From a practical perspective, deterministic finite-state recognizers are always guaranteed to execute in O_n_ time: They follow exactly one transition for every symbol consumed.
+From a practical perspective, deterministic finite-state recognizers are always guaranteed to execute in O<i>n</i> time: They follow exactly one transition for every symbol consumed.
 Of course, they trade space for time: We say that with `product`, and we're going to see that again with our next important function, `powerset`.

 ---